Parsa307/WallpaperEnginePKGManager/README.md

 # Wallpaper Engine PKG to Zip and back!
-Simple program to convert the Wallpaper Engine Pkg files to Zip and back!
+Simple program to convert the Wallpaper Engine PKG files to Zip and back!

 All versions are supported!
 (Might change in the future)